|Artillery and Armoured Fighting Vehicles preserved in New England 5: Rhode Island

 In 1953, the Army transferred ownership of Fort Adams to the Navy, which still uses some of the grounds for family housing.
 In 1965, the fort, and most of the surrounding land, was given to the state of Rhode Island for use as Fort Adams State Park.
 In 1976, Fort Adams was declared a National Historic Landmark, in recognition for its distinctive military architecture, which includes features not found in other forts of the period.
 In 1994, the Fort Adams Trust was formed, which provides guided tours at the fort and oversees ongoing restoration work at the fort.
 President Dwight D. Eisenhower lived at the former commanding officer's quarters (now called the Eisenhower House) during his summer vacations in Newport in 1958 and 1960.
 (Wikipedia)

-Two heavily corroded cast-iron smoothbore muzzle-loading 24-pounder Guns, recovered from the waters near Fort Adams.
-(John T. Descheneau Photo)
+Two heavily corroded Cast-iron 24-pounder smoothbore muzzle-loading Guns, recovered from the waters near Fort Adams.

 Two other guns from this group were loaned to the Massachusetts District Commission (MDC) in the early 1980’s.
 They are now on display at Fort Revere State Park in Hull, Massachusetts.